TYPO3-Documentation/TYPO3CMS-Guide-FrontendLocalization/Documentation/CoreSupport/Tca/Index.rst

 TCA, DataHandler and FormEngine
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The support for localization in the core of TYPO3 CMS is based around a scheme where a record in the default language (0) can have other records pointing to it, offering a translation of its content.
+The support for localization in the Core of TYPO3 CMS is based around a scheme where a record in the default language (0) can have other records pointing to it, offering a translation of its content.
 This implies some requirements for the structure of any database tables which we want to be available for translation:

 #.
-A field holding the reference to the system language ("sys\_language"
+A field holding the reference to the language defined in the site
-   table) must be defined.
+   configuration must be defined.

 #.
 A field holding the reference to the default language record must be
    defined